 Private marking and results alignment

-The graders work individually in the first step of the grading process.
+Also referred to as "double-blind marking", the graders work individually in the first step of the grading process.
 The marks and grades that are set are private to the grader until the grader confirms own grades.
 The grade will then be shared with co-graders.

 Require graders to align marks